 Call our 24 hours, seven days a week helpline at 800.272.3900

 Looking for local assistance?
-Check out our options for individual and family support, educational programs, and support groups.
+Check out our options for individual and family support, virtual educational programs, and virtual support groups.

 The Alzheimer's Association is a volunteer-driven organization.
 Our volunteers are passionate, inspired, and ready to make a difference in the fight against Alzheimer's disease.
 When you're ready to get involved, let us know!
 Volunteer opportunities are available throughout our 65-county service area.

 When you need a network of dementia and aging-related resources, consider consulting Community Resource Finder online.